ADPuckey/Provo/readme.md

-Provo
+Provo (1.0!)
 =====

 Provo is a plugin with a bunch of features for Bukkit I found were missing from other plugins so I compiled them myself.

-Some examples of planned features for now:
+Some examples of the features integrated now:

 * Inventory sorting
+* Mailing
+* Reminders
+* Measurement
+* /math
+* /recipe
+* /unenchant

+For the future:

 * Sign editing
 * Additional redstone blocks
-* Mailing
+* Admin chat
-* Distance measuring and planning tools
-* /math
+* Unenchantment
 * Notepad
 * Inventory storage via a single command
-* Admin chat
-* Unenchantment
+* Planning tools

 And many more!